 At 5:00 eastern time, the youth piled into our kitchen with all the laughter, teasing and loudness one would expect.
 We baked cookies.
 Loaded everyone in vehicles.
 Drove to the nursing home.
 Sang carols.
 Hugged frail bodies.
 Shook trembling hands.
 Distributed sugar cookies they probably couldn't eat.

 Our first outreach was deemed a huge success!

 We pastored that small, mountain church for almost two years.
 And you can believe it or not, but I never had to buy another bag of flour the entire time we lived there.

 Just as my supply would start to dwindle, someone would drop a bag of groceries by our house.
 In addition to everything else, it would contain flour.
 A friend would hit a "two for one" sale - on flour!
 Someone would have an extra bag sitting in their pantry.
 The flour never ran out!

 Our Heavenly Father used that moment of obedience to teach us an object lesson about His faithfulness that would last us a lifetime.
 The story feels as fresh as it did the Christmas it occurred!
-We've told the story to our children, to friends and family, to other congregations and even large conferences.
+We've told the story to our children and grandchildren, to friends and family, to other congregations and even large conferences.

-And I feel pretty sure that our children's children will tell about Poppa and Noni's Miracle of the Christmas Cookies!
+And I feel pretty sure that our great grandchildren will tell about Papa and Noni's Miracle of the Christmas Cookies!